Arsenal take on Benfica in the second leg of their Europa League last-32 knockout game on Thursday in a 5:55pm kick-off.

 - Bet Builder Offer: Register with Bet365 & Get up to £100 in bet credits here.

-Up to £100 in Bet Credits for new customers at bet365.
+Up to £100 in free bet bonus codes at bet365.
 Min deposit £5.
 Bet Credits available for use upon settlement of bets to value of qualifying deposit.
 Min odds, bet and payment method exclusions apply.
 Returns exclude Bet Credits stake.
 Time limits and T&Cs apply.
 18+ #ad

 The two sides drew 1-1 at Stadio Olimpico in Italy last week, with Bukayo Saka quickly cancelling out Pizzi’s penalty in the second half.